 For decades, property management in England has often relied on a simple, two-word defensive strategy: “No Pets”, really- as simple as that.
 Whether to protect carpets or avoid noise complaints, blanket pet bans had been a standard clause in the majority of Assured Shorthold Tenancies.

-As a professional property owner, understanding the statutory mechanics of this new renting rules is required to avoid enforcement action for non-compliance and to operate within the framework of the new Private Rented Sector Landlord Ombudsman.
+For a professional property owner, understanding the statutory mechanics of these rules is necessary to avoid enforcement action and to operate within the framework the Act establishes, including the Private Rented Sector Landlord Ombudsman once it becomes operational.

-From the expected commencement in May 2026, Renters’ Rights Act introduces a significant “implied term” into every private assured tenancy in England.
+The Renters' Rights Act inserts an implied term into every private assured tenancy in England, in force since 1 May 2026.
 In practical terms, tenancy agreements will be treated as including a right for tenants to request permission to keep a pet, and a corresponding obligation on landlords not to unreasonably refuse such a request.

 The new renting rules does not grant an automatic right for every tenant to keep any animal in any property.
 A Great Dane in a studio flat is still unlikely to be appropriate.
 Instead, the legislation creates a structured legal framework for how requests must be made and how landlords must respond.